 You’ll be assessed through term papers, coursework assignments, presentations, exams, practical exercises, and a 10,000 word dissertation.

-Successful applicants will have a first or upper second-class (2.1) undergraduate honours degree in the social sciences or a related subject, and preferably one year of development-related work experience.
-Applications must be accompanied by a detailed two-page personal statement, explaining why you are applying for the degree and the relevance of your previous experience.
+Successful applicants will have a first or upper second-class (2.1) undergraduate honours degree in the social sciences or a related subject, and preferably one year of policy or development-related work experience.
+Applications must be accompanied by a CV and detailed two-page personal statement, explaining why you are applying for the degree and the relevance of your previous experience.

 Fees and scholarships

 UK/EU students: £9,500 per year.
 Channel Islands and Isle of Man students: £9,500 per year.
 International students: £16,750 per year.
 Note that your fees may be subject to an increase on an annual basis.

 If you’re studying part-time over two years, you’ll be charged 50 per cent of the equivalent 2019 full-time fee in each year of study.
 The fee in your second year – if you continue your studies without a break – will be subject to a 2.5 per cent increase (subject to rounding).

 For scholarship opportunities and information on sources of funding please see the advice on funding on the University of Sussex website.

 You have the option to undertake fieldwork for this course (though it is not mandatory).
 You will need to cover the additional costs that this entails.
 Costs will depend on the scope and scale of the activities.
 For example, conducting interviews in your hometown could cost very little, whereas travelling overseas to interview government officials could cost much more in terms of flights, accommodation and subsistence.
 There may also be options for desk-based research, such as paying for access to research databases.
 If you wish to conduct fieldwork, you should always talk to your course convenors and dissertation supervisors before making any arrangements.